biswajit29/DotNetCoreTfAdoDemo/README.md

 # DotNetCoreTfAdoDemo
-demo sample for a .net core api project to host in Azure using ADO, dockerHub and TF
+demo sample for a .net core api project to host in Azure using ADO, dockerHub and Terraform

 To **create the project** use